ioccc-src/winner/1990/jaw/README.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed the script to work properly in modern environments (to do with PATH not having '.' in it).
-He notes that with an invocation in the try section below you will with macOS get what appears to be an error message but is actually okay.
+He notes that with an invocation in the try section below will with macOS show what appears to be an error message but is actually okay.
 He gives more information in the [bugs.md](/bugs.md) file.
 Thank you Cody for the help and notes!